Reaction to Facebook agreeing a concession deal with Australia on media bill

 The Australian government was still able to say it “stood up to the giants and that got international attention (but) the digital giants remain as strong as ever.”

-Reporting by Colin Packham and Byron Kaye; additional reporting by Renju Jose
+Reporting by Colin Packham, Byron Kaye and Douglas Busvine; additional reporting by Renju Jose; Editing by Susan Fenton and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.